Open Minds Therapy LLC

 1. Ron Brown Scholar Program

-• Services: Scholarships for African American high school seniors demonstrating academic excellence and community service.
+• Services: Full-ride awards for African American high school seniors with leadership potential.

 • Website: ronbrown.org

-• Services: Financial aid and college preparation support for Latinx students.
+• Services: Merit-based aid, career counseling, and networking for Latinx students.

 • Website: hsf.net